marthijn/Sidio.OpenGraph/README.md

 # Sidio.OpenGraph
 Sidio.OpenGraph is a .NET library for creating [OpenGraph](https://ogp.me/) tags.
-It suports both .NET Standard 2.0 and .NET 8.
+Both .NET Standard 2.0 and .NET 8 are supported.

 ## Sidio.OpenGraph.AspNetCore
 Sidio.OpenGraph.AspNetCore provides the same functionality as Sidio.OpenGraph, but it has some